fwupd/fwupd/plugins/mtd/README.md

     [MTD\VENDOR_PINE64&PRODUCT_PinePhone-Pro&NAME_spi1.0]
     FirmwareGType = FuUswidFirmware

-... and then append or insert the image into the MTD image with prepared SBoM metadata:
+... and then append or insert the image into the MTD image with prepared SBOM metadata:

     pip install uswid
     uswid --load uswid.ini --save metadata.uswid